msimonborg/receiver/README.md

 ## Config
 A `Receiver` can be used to store application configuration, and even be initialized at startup.
-Since the receiver processes are supervised in a separate application that is a dependency of yours, it will already be ready to start even before your application's `start/2` callback has returned:
+Since the receiver processes are supervised in a separate application that is started as a dependency of yours, it will already be ready to start even before your application's `start/2` callback has returned:

 ```elixir